 | Apple Notes | No | None | iCloud (personal) | Free | iOS, macOS |

-Intura is the only app in this comparison built specifically for people managers.
-Daily entries are prompted by three work-focused questions, not a blank page.
-The AI coach generates a weekly summary from your entries: not generic advice, but observations grounded in what you actually wrote.
+This is the one I built, so take my opinion with the appropriate grain of salt.
+Intura is the only app here designed specifically for people managers.
+You open it, answer a few prompts about your day, and you're done.
+The AI coach generates a weekly summary from your entries, not generic leadership advice, but observations about patterns in what you actually wrote.

-Privacy is a first-class feature: entries never leave your device or personal iCloud.
-When the AI processes your entries to generate insights, the text is not retained.
-For managers writing about team members and performance issues, this distinction matters.
+Privacy was non-negotiable for me.
+Entries never leave your device or personal iCloud.
+When the AI processes your writing to generate insights, the text isn't retained.
+If you're writing about someone on your team, that matters.

-Day One is the best general-purpose journaling app available.
-Rich media, location tagging, beautiful templates, and a polished cross-platform experience.
-It's excellent for personal life logging, travel, and family moments.
+Day One is genuinely the best personal journaling app I've used.
+Rich media, location tagging, beautiful templates, polished cross-platform experience.
+For personal life logging, travel, and family moments, nothing comes close.

-Notion can become a journaling system if you build it yourself.
-Templates, databases, linked documents: it can handle anything.
-The downside is friction; setup takes time, and daily habit formation is harder when the tool requires maintenance.
+Notion can become a journaling system if you're willing to build it yourself.
+Templates, databases, linked documents.
+It handles anything.
+The problem is friction.
+Setup takes real time, and daily habit formation gets harder when the tool requires ongoing maintenance.

-Notion AI is generic.
-It can summarize text, but it doesn't understand the context of your management role or your team dynamics.
+Notion AI is there, but it's generic.
+It can summarize text.
+It doesn't understand your management context or your team dynamics.

-Both work if you provide your own structure.
-Bear has better organization; Apple Notes has zero friction.
+Both work if you bring your own structure.
+Bear has better organization.
+Apple Notes has zero friction.
 Neither has manager-specific prompts or AI features.
-They're blank pages with sync.
+They're blank pages with sync, which is fine if you already know exactly what you want to write every day.
+Most people don't.

 Frequently asked questions